Code-Institute-Submissions/ThomasMSmit-Online-Cookbook_JuneSub/README.md

 - HTML code has been validated with [HTML validator](https://validator.w3.org/nu/).
   Gives Error message for materialize styling.
 Not able to fix.
   Gives Error for http-equiv.
 Not able to fix
+  No further errors.

 - CSS code has been validated with [CSS validator](https://jigsaw.w3.org/css-validator/).
   No Errors were found.

 - JS code has been run through [JShint](https://jshint.com/).
-  Gives a couple undivined variables, something i cant resolve in this instance.
+  Gives a couple undivined variables, something i can't resolve in this instance.
-  Gives an unused variable, but is needed so cant take it away.
+  Gives an unused variable, but is needed so can't take it away.
+  No further errors.

 ## Bugs